Version 3 - Effective 05 December 2022

 You will be provided access to a Consumer Dashboard via Internet Banking or Mobile devices that provides you with the functionality to:

-For example, if you are applying for a loan at another financial institution who is an accredited Data Recipient and they wish to obtain details regarding your account with us, instead of providing them with a copy of your statement, you can authorise us to share your data with them.
+For example, if you are applying for a loan at another financial institution who is accredited Data Recipient and they wish to obtain details regarding your account with us, instead of providing them with a copy of your statement, you can authorise us to share your data with them.
 There is no fee for accessing or data sharing requests.

 No, we will only share CDR data as required by CDR law, this means 'voluntary data' will not be shared by us.